-Here’s a collection of spots I have visited up and down the 395 hwy in the last month.
-The Fall foliage is in the Eastern Sierra mountains is still around but disappearing quickly so check it out soon before the colors are all gone!
+Here’s a collection of spots in the Sierra Mountains I have visited up and down the 395 hwy in the last few years.
+The Fall foliage in the Eastern Sierra mountains typically peaks in October so check it out soon before the colors are all gone!

 McGee Creek – Mammoth Lakes, CA